cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

 {% capture anti-aliasing-description %}

 BOTW has anti-aliasing enabled by default.
 If you would like to use NVIDIA's implementation, or disable it entirely, you can switch to that here.
-NVIDIA anti-aliasing can give smoother edges at the cost of performance.
+We recommend leaving this at the default setting.
 {% endcapture %}

 {% capture shadows-description-1 %}